A beloved punter walks into a bar: How Jon Ryan spent the day of his Seahawks release

 “On the field there’s certain games and certain championships and Super Bowls and stuff that stands out, but really what’s going to stand out for me are the relationships that I’ve built with people that work in that building,” Ryan says.

-“Obviously you meet a lot of good football players, but for me it’s a lot of the equipment guys, the training staff, some of the cooks in the kitchen — these people that I have lifetime friendships and lifetime bonds with.
+“Obviously, you meet a lot of good football players, but for me it’s a lot of the equipment guys, the training staff, some of the cooks in the kitchen — these people that I have lifetime friendships and lifetime bonds with.
 That kind of stands out to me.”

 And, speaking of lifetime bonds, it’d be nearly impossible to replicate the relationship Ryan has nurtured with the city of Seattle and its fans.
-When he tweeted the news of his release, nearly two thousand people responded on social media (as of 4 p.m. on Monday).
-One invited him to a barbecue on Saturday.
+When he tweeted the news of his release, nearly 2,000 people responded on social media (as of 4 p.m.
+Monday).
+One invited him to a barbecue Saturday.
 Another asked if he’d like to lift weights at 5 p.m. at a health club in west Seattle.
 A third offered to fly him to Napa Valley, Calif., to enjoy unemployment and drink some wine.

 Nursing a beer at the diner in Renton, Ryan smiles and shrugs.